TheShayegh/add-on-class/README.md

 # >>> 8
 ```

-* The output of the AOC constructor is a class itself and you need to get an instance from it again.
+* The output of the AOC constructor is a class itself, so you need to get an instance from it again.
-* Based on order of calling add-on classes and acording to `__pre_init__` and `__post_init__` functions, overrides occur.
+* Based on order of calling add-on classes and according to `__pre_init__` and `__post_init__` functions, overrides occur.
 Use this logic to customize what you need.
-* Use `self.__core` to access the added class directly.
-It's useful when you need to call a function of core class that is overridden by the add-on one.
-(See the example above)
+* Use `self.__core` to access the inner class directly.
+It's helpful to call a core class function overridden by the add-on one (See the example above).

 Another example is here.
 Note the type of `E(D(B))`.
 It is `BCoveredByDCoveredByE` and is a subclass of `B`: